VolleyManagement/volley-management/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to Volley Managment.
+The following is a set of guidelines for contributing to Volley Management.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 🏗 UNDER CONSTRUCTION 🏗